 |Reason for Compensation||Average Awarded Amount||Comments|

-For more help and guidance regarding your own personal circumstances, please contact Legal Helpline, a personal injury Claims Management Company.
+For more help and guidance regarding your own personal circumstances and head injury claims, please contact Legal Helpline, a personal injury Claims Management Company.

 Once we are satisfied that you have a legitimate reason for claiming compensation, with your permission, we can then begin working more deeply on your case gathering evidence that will fully support your claim in a court of law.